canta2899/mgp/README.md

 ## How it works

-The implementation follows a simple producer/consumer pattern in which a single goroutine traverses the given directory recursively adding all the valid paths to a queue.
-Meanwhile, a series of parallel goroutines (whose number is proportional to the amount of logical CPUs available) dequeues each path concurrently and searches for a match between its content and the pattern provided.
-The queue implementation in based on go's buffered channels.
+The implementation is based on a recursive traversion that starts from the given base path and excludes sub-trees or files according to their names or, eventually, their size in bytes.
+Every result from the traversation is then, processed asynchronously in search of a match with a given pattern.

 ## Usage